telerik/xaml-docs/controls/raddatetimepicker/getting-started.md

 #### __VB.NET__

 {{region vb-raddatetimepicke-getting-started_5}}
-	Dim userSelectedValue As System.Nullable(Of DateTime) = Me.radDateTimePicker.SelectedValue
+	Dim userSelectedValue As System.Nullable(Of DateTime) = radDateTimePicker.SelectedValue
-	Dim userSelectedDate As System.Nullable(Of DateTime) = Me.radDateTimePicker.SelectedDate
+	Dim userSelectedDate As System.Nullable(Of DateTime) = radDateTimePicker.SelectedDate
-	Dim userSelectedTime As System.Nullable(Of TimeSpan) = Me.radDateTimePicker.SelectedTime
+	Dim userSelectedTime As System.Nullable(Of TimeSpan) = radDateTimePicker.SelectedTime
 {{endregion}}

 >tipIf you want to set a specific value to be loaded to the control's input box you can bind the __SelectedValue__ property to your data.